Namit Malhotra: Career

 In October 2011, Malhotra relinquished his role as managing director of Prime Focus Limited to Ramki Sankaranarayanan.
 In 2012, he secured standard chartered private equity to invest in Prime Focus and diluted his stake in Prime Focus World to bring onboard Aid Capital Partners and Macquarie Capital Group in 2013.

 In July 2014, Malhotra merged Prime Focus World with Double Negative (DNEG), a London-based visual effects (VFX) studio, which at the time was behind the VFX of Inception (2010), winner of the Academy Award for Best Visual Effects in 2011, and again earlier that year with Interstellar (2014).
 Since then, DNEG has won an additional 6 Academy Awards for Best Visual Effects for Ex Machina (2014), Blade Runner 2049 (2017), First Man (2018), Tenet (2020), Dune (2021), and Dune: Part Two (2024).
 Following the merger, Malhotra became the chairman and CEO.

 In August 2021, Malhotra's stake in Prime Focus Limited, DNEG's parent company, was boosted to 70% from 35% following a $250 million investment from UK-based firm Novator Capital Advisors.
 Malhotra remained chairman and CEO of DNEG following the transaction.

 On 25 January 2022, DNEG announced its entry into a definitive business combination agreement with Sports Ventures Acquisition Corp.
 (Nasdaq: AKIC).
 Upon the closing of the business combination, subject to customary closing conditions including the approval of the stockholders of Sports Ventures Acquisition Corp., the combined public company was to be named DNEG.
 The listing was cancelled in June 2022 citing unfavourable market conditions.

 In addition to his business career, Malhotra is also a film producer.
-His credits include The Hurricane Heist (2018), Horizon Line (2020), Brahmāstra: Part One – Shiva (2022), the animated feature The Garfield Movie (2024). and the upcoming epic Ramayana: Part 1 (2026) and Ramayana: Part 2 (2027).
+His credits include The Hurricane Heist (2018), Horizon Line (2020), Brahmāstra: Part One – Shiva (2022), the animated feature The Garfield Movie (2024). and the upcoming epic film Ramayana: Part 1 (2026).